 How to Install Underground Downspouts

 Once you’ve decided to commit to underground downspouts, the installation process is reasonably straightforward.
 That said, this isn’t a project you should DIY.
-Talk with contractors in the Toledo area to determine where your downspouts should redirect your water and where best they’ll operate in your lawn.
+Talk with contractors in the Cleveland area to determine where your downspouts should redirect your water and where best they’ll operate in your lawn.

 While your installation process will be individualized, most contractors will take the following steps to get you the downspouts you need: